yurakas97/f-frames/README.md

 ## 💻 How to run

-Use a second terminal or screen to run there app.js server that will listen to requests from the frame validator and send packets through IBC.
+Use a second terminal or screen to there app.js server over there that will listen to requests from the frame validator and send packets through IBC.
 ```bash
 node app.js
 ```